Piece goods

-Piece goods were the textile materials sold in cut pieces as per the buyer's specification.
-The piece goods were either cut from a fabric roll or produced with a certain length, also called yard goods.
+Piece goods are textile materials sold in cut pieces as per a buyer's specification.

+Historically, piece goods were either cut from a fabric roll or produced with a certain length, also called "yard goods".
 Various textiles such as cotton, wool, silk, etc., were traded in terms of piece goods.
 The prices were determined as per the fabric quality.

 John Forbes Watson classified Indian textiles into two types: piece goods and loom goods.
-Piece goods are materials that must be cut and sewn before they can be used, whereas loom goods, such as scarves and Saris, are ready to use after leaving the loom.
+Piece goods are materials that must be cut and sewn before they can be used, whereas loom goods, such as scarves and saris, are ready to use after leaving the loom.

 Production

 Many Indian clothes were ready to wear after leaving the loom.
 These were simple pieces of cloth of dimensions suited to the purposes.
 Lungi, Dhoti, and Sari are few specific examples of drape clothes.
 Other cloths produced according to specified dimensions are: